cioos-siooc/cioos-siooc-assetmap/README.md

 # Done

+* Better handling of pagination with possibility to stop during loading.
+* Multiple variable selection should restrict not open up search ( and vs or with + for now )
 * generate ckan dataset/organisation url with language ( flag in config, false as default )
 * generate tab panel per category
 * ON detail panel click "Map", select dataset on the map